krishna2426/EnergyWise/README.md

 ##  Acknowledgments

-- The Idea was taken from a hackathon which was Sustainovation 2025
+- The Idea was taken from a hackathon which was Sustainovation 2025.
-- Designed with input from elderly users and caregivers
+- Designed with input from elderly users and caregivers.
-- Built following WCAG 2.1 Level AA accessibility standards
+- Built following WCAG 2.1 Level AA accessibility standards.
-- Inspired by the need to make technology inclusive for all ages
+- Inspired by the need to make technology inclusive for all ages.

 ---